FLORAL ARRANGEMENT CONSTRUCTION

-Floral Foam: You will need to use floral foam if you plan on making centerpieces with a tight perfected shape.
+Floral Foam: If you want to make centerpieces with a uniform shape, you'll want to use floral foam as a base.
 Arrangements like pomander balls, tall trumpet vases with arrangements on top or tall arrangements require floral foam.
-Some arrangements do not need floral foam.
-Hand tied bouquets, boutonnieres, corsages, glass vase arrangements, mason jar arrangements, and bud vase arrangements are some that do not require floral foam.
-Generally anytime there is a clear vase you can skip the floral foam.
-If you need to use floral foam to create a very tall or perfected shape you will need to cover the green floral foam with thick ti leaves.
+Some arrangements do not need floral foam, like hand tied bouqets, boutonnieres, corsages, glass vase arrangements, mason jar arrangements and bud vase arrangements.
+If you're using a clear vase, you will not want to use foam, or can cover the sides of the foam with thick ti leaves.

 Imagine that the floral foam in these photos are in vases or designer dishes.
 This will help you understand how to place the flowers in the floral foam.